 Finally, while most spiders are harmless to humans, there are a few species, particularly the brown recluse, that can cause nasty, even life-threatening, bites.
 Making sure that your home is free of these types of spiders is an important part of your pest control routine.
 When we conduct a free, same-day inspection of your home, we’ll check on problem areas likely to harbor the kinds of spiders that could potentially cause harm.

 Controlling Spiders in Your Home

->

-> Another method of reducing the number of spiders is to reduce their food supply.
-Since spiders feast on insects, a strong general pest control program will eliminate their source of nutrition and encourage them to move elsewhere in search of food.
+Another method of reducing the number of spiders is to reduce their food supply.
+Spiders ensnare flies, moths, ants, and other unlucky prey that stumble upon their webs.
+Since they feast on these insects, a robust general pest control program will eliminate their source of nutrition and encourage them to move elsewhere in search of food.

 If you’ve noticed a similar type of spider that continues to reappear, it’s possible that they are breeding nearby.
 Spiders are generally antisocial creatures, but they will tolerate each other in areas with an abundance of resources.
 Our pest control professionals can set traps in strategic spots to determine where the spiders are coming from.
 We will take more extensive actions — like spider fumigation — from there.

 Following your first visit, your personal Apex technician will stop by for additional visits focusing on outdoor perimeter pest prevention to ensure that your home’s pest defenses are functioning as intended.
 Taking that much time off work is difficult and inconvenient, so we don’t require you to attend these outside prevention visits.